nextbreakpoint/infrastructure-as-code/README.md

     secrets/openvpn_client.ovpn

-Install the configuration in your OpenVPN client to connect your client to the VPN.
+Install the configuration in your OpenVPN client.
+Connect your client.
 OpenVPN server is configured to allow connections to any internal servers.

 Login into OpenVPN server if you need to modify the server configuration: